 Regular inspection of your seals is vital to the longevity of your RV.

-Water does not care about the size of the crack or hole.
-Once it gets in behind a moulding, wall seam or roof seam it can get trapped and then has no way of drying out.
-This is when the damage can start to occur.
+Knowing what to inspect and maintain is very important to keeping your RV free from water intrusion and possibly damage.
+Water damage is very common and can be costly to properly repair.
+Once water gets in behind a moulding, wall seam or roof seam it can get trapped, leaving it no way of drying out.
+This is when the damage starts to occur.

 If you have any damage or need a reseal -